dysonltd/tmag5273/src/tests/README.md

 Currently there are two sets of tests:

-- [connection_tests](./connection_tests.rs) Tests if the device is on the bus and that it is the correct device.
-Ideally this should run first.
 - [cold_start_tests](./cold_start_tests.rs) Tests the sensor from a 'cold' start, this requires the sensor to be power cycled.
 - [setting_register_tests](./setting_registers_tests.rs) Tests the setting and